victorths/conduit/conduit/doc/source/docs/application/structure.md

 ## Conduit and dart:io

 Conduit runs on top of `dart:io` and relies on its `HttpServer` implementation.
-When an Conduit application is started, one or more `HttpServer` instances are bound to the port specified by `conduit serve`.
+When a Conduit application is started, one or more `HttpServer` instances are bound to the port specified by `conduit serve`.
 For each HTTP request, an instance of `Request` is created to wrap the `HttpRequest` from `dart:io`.
 The `Request` is added to a `ApplicationChannel`, sending it through the channel of `Controller`s until it is responded to.

 In rare circumstances, you may choose to remove a `Request` from the application channel and manipulate the request with `dart:io` only.
 Once removed, it is your responsibility to respond to the request by setting properties on and closing the `HttpRequest.response`.
 To take a request out of the channel, simply return `null` from a `Controller`: